FAQ

-Home / faqs
+Home / FAQ

-Is exercise safe during active treatment (like chemotherapy or radiation)?
+Is exercise safe before treatment or surgery?

 Exercise is safe and highly recommended for most patients.
 It must be adapted based on side effects, daily tolerance, and any contraindications (e.g., fever, severe anemia, or low platelets).
+By maintaining physical resilience, exercise helps patients better tolerate the prescribed dose and duration of their medical treatments, reducing the likelihood of treatment delays or dose reductions due to physical frailty.

 Reducing Cancer-Related Fatigue (CRF).
 Exercise is one of the most effective, evidence-based treatments for the severe, debilitating fatigue associated with cancer and its treatments.